AvramRobert/buccaneer/docs/documentation.md

 val interface: Cli[Int] = Cli(adder, subtractor, multiplier, divider)
 ```
 This `Cli[Int]`-thing is actually just a `Map` from command signatures to the
 commands themselves.
-One interesting thing about it is that its type parameter will automatically
+One interesting thing about it is that its type parameter is covariant
-be inferred to `Any` if the result type of two or more commands are not homogeneous.
+and will automatically widen to `Any` should the result type of two or more commands not be homogeneous.
 <br />
 <br />
 To run command inputs against the whole interface, we need only feed it to one of the interpreters.
-There are interpreters for handling both single commands, but also complete interfaces.
-In the
-latter case, it will automatically resolve and find the command signature that
+When interpreting an interface, it will automatically resolve the command signature that
-matches the given input, and run its associated function.
+matches the given input and run its associated function.
 If no command is found, or the input is
 malformed, then it shall appropriately return a failure:

 ```scala